Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 *Since mmapped pages can be stored back to their file when physical memory is low, it is possible to mmap files orders of magnitude larger than both the physical memory and swap space."*

-From here it goes two ways (that can also exchange between the two):

-* For the C (using GObject) itself one can use *gcc* then at deployment it now becomes a [dynamically linked shared object library](http://www.yolinux.com/TUTORIALS/LibraryArchives-StaticAndDynamic.html), **.so*, (that links to your code during run time so if there's changes in the **.so* file you won't have to recompile the main program), an example being libtrain.so, which is bridged to with *libffi*
+Another thing to be aware of are **.so* (referred to as a shared object/shared library/dynamic library). **.so* links to your code during run time so if there's any changes in the **.so* file you won't have to recompile the main program.
+I wasn't entirely sure of the full difference and distinction between a shared and dynamic library.
+Especially online I kept seeing it being used interchangeably.
+I found [this answer that was nice](http://lua-users.org/lists/lua-l/2010-12/msg01152.html):

+*"'Dynamic libraries' are libraries that can be loaded at run-time.
+'Shared libraries', or 'shared objects', are dynamic libraries designed so that only one copy can be shared between running processes."*

+Using that definition I'll refer to **.so* files as *dynamic libraries* for the remainder of this post (or at least until I find a solid confirmation on the distinction somewhere).

+As an example we'll say that GCC/compiler, a Metrorail operator, has compiled me (Avi class) into a dynamic library that we'll call *libtrain.so* here.
+It'll only be linked to the main program if the main program is written in C, C++, Vala, or a different compiled language.
+Since everything has already been compiled our Metrorail operator already knows where everything and everyone is on the train in case they need to call it (e.g. a function for the doors closing).
+If anything is missing (e.g. the function for the doors closing isn't responding with a response) it'll fail to allow the Metrorail operator to drive.

+On the other hand Wheaton is a language binding so it looks more like this:

+* Wheaton is going to work on accessing us by linking to *libgirepository*.
+  * *libgirepository* is a dynamic library that "can read Typelibs and present them in libffi-based ways" per the ASCII art architecture overview.
+* *libgirepository* links to *libffi*.
-  * [*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamically linked shared object library (**.so*) and interface for C that calls natively compiled functions at run time instead of at the compile time.
+  * [*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamic library and interface for C that calls natively compiled functions at run time instead of at the compile time.
+* *libgirepository* will be loading Typelib at runtime that'll get the information for *libfii*
+* *libffi* from there will find, load, and call things (e.g. the function to close the doors) at runtime

-* For our process of going from the C (using GObject) to *g-ir-scanner* to GIR XML to *g-ir-compiler* to Typelib we go with *libgirepository*.
+Code wise we're going from C (using GObject) to *g-ir-scanner* to GIR XML to *g-ir-compiler* to Typelib and from there we'll be picked up by *libgirepository* and *libffi* to take us to Wheaton.
-  * *libgirepository* is a dynamically linked shared object library (**.so*) that "can read Typelibs and present them in libffi-based ways" per the ASCII art architecture overview.

 ## Finally at the escalators!